 Importing

-- Data Format (10): the format which will be used as the source for the data import.
+- Data Format (10): The format which will be used as the source for the data import.

-- From ZIP (11): whether your data are packaged in a compressed ZIP file.
+- From ZIP (11): Whether your data are packaged in a compressed .zip file.

 - Ignore: Ignore duplicate entries from input.